JackGrence/CTF-pwn-tips/README.md

 > If pathname is absolute, then dirfd is ignored.

 Hence, if we make `pathname` point to `"/bin/sh"`, and set `argv`, `envp` and `flags` to 0, we can still get a shell whatever the value of `dirfd`.

+## Controll RIP

+* Classic stack-based buffer overflow

+* Assume we can overflow last function's RBP = 0x601000, when second `leave;ret`, RIP will point to \*(0x601008)

+* When call any input functions like `read(0, buf, size)`
+    * if we can controll buf's address, we can let buf point to read function's return address.
+    * when read function return, RIP will point to we writed address

+## Remain value when input

+* `scanf("%d", &target)`
+    * Just input "+" can remain target variable's value